0xdefiant/brew/README.md

 # Beer Recipe Assistant

 ## Overview
 This Python application is a personal project developed for my dad, who recently retired and started to brew beer as a hobby.
 I created this basic script to help him easily generate beer recipes using the ingredients he has on hand.
-It leverages OpenAI's GPT-3.5 model to suggest creative and practical beer recipes.
+It leverages OpenAI to suggest creative and practical beer recipes.

 ## Features
 - **Web Interface**: A simple Flask web application where users can input their available ingredients.
-- **AI-Powered Recipe Suggestions**: Utilizes OpenAI's GPT-3.5 to generate beer recipes based on the given ingredients.
+- **AI-Powered Recipe Suggestions**: Utilizes OpenAI to generate beer recipes based on the given ingredients.

 ## How It Works
 1. **Home Page**: The user is presented with a form to enter the ingredients they have.